- 5.1.1 - AUTHORITY TO ENTER AND INSPECT

 - Completing and/or correcting the computer generated coversheet;

 - Completing all headings of an administrative nature in the narrative report;

 - Compiling and submitting the complete final report; and

 - Resolving any disputes or differences of opinion among the team members, including items, which may be listed on the FDA 483.

 Inspectional requirements apply to all inspections, including foreign inspections.
 However, there are some exceptions.
-For instance the FDA 482 is not required, unless the firm is a US Military facility.
-Be guided by relevant Compliance Programs and the Guide to International Inspections and Travel Manual for other differences.
-See IOM 22.214.171.124.
+For instance the FDA 482 is not issued, unless the firm is a U.S. Military facility.
+Be guided by relevant Compliance Programs and the Guide to International Inspections and HHS Travel Manual for other differences.

 Our concern over microbiological contamination emphasizes the need for you to be alert to criticism or allegations that you may have contributed to or caused contamination at a firm.
 This is especially important in drug firms and high-risk food firms, among others.
 You must adhere to good sanitation practices to refute any such criticisms.
 You could also unknowingly introduce or spread disease during inspections of or visits to animal production or sale facilities, conducting environmental investigations at poultry layer facilities, conducting dairy farm inspections or audits of state activities, investigating tissue residue reports or working in the veterinary bioresearch area.
 See IOM 5.2.10 for information outlining precautions for you to follow.

 Exercise caution in all activities in the firm.
 Follow the firm's sanitation program for employees and wash and sanitize hands, shoes, vehicles and equipment as indicated.
 Restrict unnecessary movement between various areas in plants and when possible, complete your activities in one area before moving to the next.